Author: Nicolas | Last update:

 Today, the main manufacturer of screens using electronic ink is the Asian company E-Ink Holding, more often referred to as "E-Ink" or "e ink".

-Today, e-ink screens are used in e-readers, watches, display panels, smartphones, tablets and computer screens.
+Today, electronic ink displays are used in e-readers, watches, display panels, smartphones, tablets and computer screens.

 E-ink was invented in 1997 by MIT researcher JD Albert.

-It was at MIT, in 1997, that JD Albert discovered how to make an e-ink screen.
+It was at MIT, in 1997, that JD Albert discovered how to make an electronic ink display.

 At the time, he hadn't yet imagined the e-reader as we know it.
 But what he had in mind was far more impressive: a book made up of e-ink pages that could be flipped through!